Master's Program Policies

 Each professor in the McKelvey School of Engineering decides how many absences a student may have and still pass the course.
 Professors are expected to give reasonable consideration to unavoidable absences and to the feasibility of making up work that has been missed.
 Students are expected to explain to their professors the reasons for any absences and to discuss with them the possibility of making up missed assignments.

-Credit-conferring grades for graduate students are as follows: A, outstanding; B, good; C, conditional (an A, B or C grade may be modified by a plus or minus); S, satisfactory; and U, unsatisfactory (S and U are used for all research units and should be noted at the end of each semester).
+Credit-conferring grades for graduate students are as follows: A, B, C, or D (these grades may be modified by a plus or minus); S, satisfactory or U, unsatisfactory (S and U are used for all research units and should be noted at the end of each semester).

 Other grades are F, failing; N, not submitted yet; X, final examination missed; and I, incomplete.
 The mark of I reverts to an F grade at the close of the next full semester a student is in residence.

-McKelvey uses a 4-point scale for calculating grade-point averages, with A+/A = 4, B = 3, and C = 2.
+McKelvey uses a 4-point scale for calculating grade-point averages, with A+/A = 4, B = 3, C = 2 and D = 1.
 A plus (other than with an A grade) adds 0.3 to the value of a grade, whereas a minus subtracts 0.3 from the value of the grade.

 A student may register for some courses as an auditor.
 The criteria for a successful audit are determined by the course instructor, and the student should work with the instructor to ensure that these criteria are understood.
 Generally speaking, the completion of homework and the taking of exams are not required.
 The grade L signifies a successful audit, and the grade Z signifies an unsuccessful audit.
 Neither grade affects a student's grade-point average, and the course's units do not contribute to the student's total cumulative degree-seeking units.
 Audit courses do not count toward any degree, nor do they count toward full-time status determination.
 They do count toward the 21-unit cap per semester, and audit units are charged at the standard full-time or part-time per-unit rate.
 Class attendance is normally required to earn a grade of L; unsatisfactory attendance will result in a grade of Z.